Kensington, California: Geography

 Kensington is primarily a single-family residential area, with two small shopping districts.
 One of these is located on Arlington Avenue (at Amherst), the other centered on the Colusa Circle.

 Demographics

-Kensington's current demographics result from the historical trend of white flight.
-In the 1950s, many white residents of nearby Richmond, California moved to Kensington as the African American population of Richmond increased tenfold to meet the needs of its growing wartime and post-war industrial base.
+In the 1950s, many affluent professional white residents of nearby Richmond moved to Kensington and adjacent El Cerrito as the African American population of Richmond increased from 1 percent in 1940 to 13 percent in 1950 to meet the needs of its growing wartime and post-war industrial base.

-The 2020 United States census reported that Kensington had a population of 5,428.
-The population density was 5,630.7 PD/sqmi.
-The racial makeup of Kensington was 69.1% White, 1.9% African American, 0.2% Native American, 13.4% Asian, 0.1% Pacific Islander, 1.9% from other races, and 13.4% from two or more races.
-Hispanic or Latino of any race were 7.2% of the population.
+Kensington first appeared as an unincorporated community in the 1970 U.S. census; and as a census-designated place in the 1980 United States census.